lastingParadox/ff-site/archive-to-markdown/md/ff2/17-pushing-up-daisies.md

 **Bagelwrecker** _(04-Sep-18 04:26 PM)_

-> Also, occasionally I have to fuck the goddess of death, which will require me to die.
+> Also, occasionally I have to fuck my wife, the goddess of death, which will require me to die.

 **RPretribution** _(04-Sep-18 04:26 PM)_